-Jeep Liberty owners have reported 37 problems associated with side/rear glass (under the visibility category).
+Jeep Liberty owners have reported 38 problems related to side/rear glass (under the visibility category).

 See all problems of the 2006 Jeep Liberty.

-The vehicle having this issue was a 2004 Jeep Liberty.
 On 01/02/12 my passenger front window fell down and would not roll back up.
 Now, since that time, on 03/16/12 my driver's side window has fell down too and will not roll up.
 Within, two months both of my windows have failed.
 There is some kind of malfunction going on here.
 Does this mean in four more months, that all of my windows will fail? something should be done about this, because obviously this is a problem that not just I am having.
 There are a lot of others having this same problem with their Jeep.
 Updated 04/02/12.
-This side/rear glass issue occurred Monday, Jan.
-2, 2012.

 See all problems of the 2004 Jeep Liberty.

 The contact owns a 2005 Jeep Liberty.
 While parked, the rear driver side window glass detached and fell into the door panel.
 The vehicle was taken to the dealer for diagnostics.
 The technician stated the lifting bar on the rear driver side door had caused the failure and would have to be replaced.
 The vehicle was repaired.
 The approximate failure mileage was 90,000.